 Rather than halting these key revenue factors, publishers could leverage a new method of blockchain monetization.

 Every blockchain network will have some type of incentive mechanism built into it.
 It helps the network to function smoothly.
 In the case of Bitcoin, the incentive mechanism is the PoW (proof-of-work) algorithm that helps keep the network secure and trustworthy by making it almost impossible to add new transaction detail to the blockchain.
 Using blockchain, game developers could use an algorithm that's not based on the computational power, but on the gameplay and the "time" spent by a player, or "work" done by a player.

 Significantly, this could eliminate the need to submit an initial, entry fee, preventing regulators from labeling it gambling.

 Although we can still earn virtual coins within games, awarding cryptocurrency as a result of gameplay is a great solution because existing virtual currencies in games have no real-world value, while cryptocurrency has value at a global scale.
 This is the catch.
 If a player can spend coins in the game to purchase loot boxes and other virtual items have real value outside of the game, game developers can allow to accept their in-game coins as real payment for their features.
 This way blockchain could solve the loot box problem.

 Ultimately, this would eliminate the consumer risk, that's arguably the most vital of the mentioned three elements, which define what's gambling and what's not.

-From the game publishers’ perspective, using blockchain for loot box problem, they could continue with loot box offering but would have to pay the player with cryptocurrency that he has mined or earned using his skills in the game.
+From the game publishers' perspective, using blockchain for loot box problems, they could continue with loot box offerings but would have to pay the player with cryptocurrency that he has mined or earned using his skills in the game.